Community Business Trade Up learning programme

 - Broad community impact so the whole community is improved and many people feel the benefit

-If you’re interested in the 2019 programme, register your interest at the CBTU website.
-There’s plenty of guidance on the website and hopefully you’ll be able to ask questions once the programme is open for applications.
-In the meantime, feel free to contact us with any questions – especially if you’re not sure whether your organisation qualifies as a community business.
+More details about the programme are on the CBTU website and you’re welcome to contact us with any questions – especially if you’re not sure whether your organisation qualifies as a community business.

 Connect with us

 Action Hampshire produces a monthly email bulletin full of news and information for social entrepreneurs.
 We also have a more frequent general bulletin for anyone involved or interested in the not-for-profit sector as a whole.
 You can sign up for free at the link below: